Beryllium: Isotopes and nucleosynthesis

-The isotope ^{10}Be is similarly cosmogenic, and is produced in the same way - by cosmic ray spallation of nitrogen and oxygen.
-Its behavior differ only because of its much longer half-life of 1.387 million years.
+The isotope ^{10}Be is similarly cosmogenic, and is produced in the same way – by cosmic ray spallation of nitrogen and oxygen.
+Its behavior differs only because of its much longer half-life of 1.387 million years.
 It entirely accumulates at the soil surface and has a long residence time before decaying to boron-10.
 Thus, ^{10}Be and its daughter product are used to examine natural soil erosion, soil formation and the development of lateritic soils, and as a proxy for measurement of the variations in solar activity and the age of ice cores.
 As with ^{7}Be, production of ^{10}Be is inversely related to solar activity, because increased solar wind during periods of high solar activity decreases the flux of galactic cosmic rays that reach the Earth.
 Nuclear explosions also form ^{10}Be by the reaction of fast neutrons with ^{13}C in the carbon dioxide in air.
 This is one of the indicators of past activity at nuclear weapon test sites.